Where has Denver’s soul meals long past?

 But with news of Welton Street Cafe’s current investment and the storied Rossonian Hotel reopening underneath African-American possession, there are signs and symptoms, if small, of soul meals’ endurance.

-“How can we hold directly to that historical past so that there’s now not essentially a chocolate-included yogurt, wherein you have got this black shell, and the entirety else inside is white?” asked Adrian Miller, a Denver-based food historian and creator of the 2013 book “Soul Food.”
+“How can we hold directly to that historical past so that there’s now not essentially a chocolate-included yogurt, wherein you have got this black shell, and the entirety else inside is white?” asked Adrian Miller, a Denver-based food historian and author of the 2013 book “oul Food.”How do we discover that balance?
+I think that’s going to be the trick.”

 “We’re roughly an era away from the civil rights movement while a number of these eating places started,” he stated.
-“So that is the turning point, and extra regularly than now not, places have closed.”
+“So that is the turning point, and more regularly than now not, places have closed.”

 Food can be so much more than calories and nutrition, and it can be a celebration of people, places, things, and experiences.
 It can be the story of someone’s life or the simple delight of sharing a moment with family and friends.
 At Feed the Food, we love food.
 And we want to share it.
 So we create beautiful and creative photo shoots, write engaging stories, and create recipes that make food fun.